vincent-chpd/vincent-chpd/README.md

-# Hi!
-My name is Vincent ! 😄 👋
+# Hi, My name is Vincent ! 😄 👋

 ### 🌍  I am a Junior Web Developer based in London, UK.